nVotesOrg/nMix/docs/index.md

 "trustees":["<a list of RSA public keys for each trustee>"] }
 ```
-Defining and posting this data to the bulletin board is the first step that kicks off the rest of the protocol execution.
+Creating and posting this data to the bulletin board is the first step that kicks off the rest of the protocol execution.
 Besides the configuration itself, a statement file must be provided which will be signed by trustees indicating acceptance of its parameters.
 The statement config file has this structure

 ```
 {"configHash":"<the sha-512 hash of the configuration's json representation as a string>"}